IREI : LIVE — Real Estate Debt

-Our program is designed for the investor community to provide you with practical and actionable insights.
-This webinar will bring together a number of established thought leaders in the real estate debt space to help you put opportunities and risks into perspective.
-During our live, interactive panel discussions, you will gain new insights on the fundamentals of real estate debt, as well as find out how and why it’s still an attractive option in today’s inflationary and rising interest rate environment.
+During the Real Estate Debt webinar a number of established thought leaders in the real estate debt space are brought together to help you put opportunities and risks into perspective.
+During these panel discussions, you will gain new insights on the fundamentals of real estate debt, as well as find out how and why it’s still an attractive option in today’s inflationary and rising interest rate environment.
 By examining and discussing a variety of different strategies, sectors and vehicles across the risk/return spectrum, you will better see how everything fits together and be able to make more informed decisions regarding strategies that best fit your profile.
+(03/2022)

 Part 1: Fundamentals of real estate debt and senior debt strategies